 Film cameras have come a long way since the 1800’s and are still popular despite their competition with digital cameras.
-One of the biggest advantages of film cameras is that they require very little battery power, if any.
+One of the biggest advantages of film cameras is that they require very little battery power if any.

 For a long day of shooting with a digital camera or the camera in your phone, you may need to recharge after just a few hours.
 If you’re using a film camera, you can easily shoot for days at a time without worrying about losing power.

 Another benefit to film photography is the high quality and resolution of your images.
-Resolution for a film camera is determined in part by the speed of the film used, so resolution can easily and relatively inexpensively be changed.
+Resolution for a film camera is determined in part by the speed of the film used, so a resolution can easily and relatively inexpensively be changed.

-With a digital camera, resolution is determined by the technology, with a higher price tag for higher resolution.
+With a digital camera, the resolution is determined by the technology, with a higher price tag for higher resolution.

 Basic film camera parts

 A camera body is a lightproof box, designed to protect the film.
 The body includes a shutter which is a spring-loaded button you press that allows light to enter through a small circular hole called the aperture.
 The shutter button can be found on the top or on the front of the camera body.

 The lenses are pieces of glass made to direct light to the back of the camera.
 Depending on how the lens is shaped, the distance the light needs to travel varies.
 The millimeter specification of a lens indicates this distance and is often referred to as focal length.
 When light hits the film, it causes a chemical reaction to recreate the image onto the film which is developed to produce the image.

 Some of most inexpensive film camera options include instant cameras.
 Polaroid and Fujifilm are two manufacturers that are still making instant cameras.